snowflake/snowflake/README.md

 Find me on CIX as devans

-I'm currently working on submitting a bug report to Grandstream regarding their implementation of IPv6 and IPv4 on some of their phones.
+I'm currently working on submitting a bug report to Grandstream regarding their implementation of Prefer IPv6 and Prefer IPv4 modes on some of their phones, particularly my GRP2612.

-For details, see [Grandstream Analysis](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) Wiki here on Github.
+For details, see [Grandstream Network Protocol Prefer Mode](https://github.com/snowflake/grandstream-prefer-ipv6-bug/wiki) Wiki here on Github.